sumanthratna/grade-view/README.md

 THIS SECTION IS INCOMPLETE

 If you don't have a keystore, create one with `keytool -genkey -v -keystore ~/key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias key`.
 Then copy `android/key.properties.sample` to `android/key.properties` and replace the appropriate values.

+### macOS

+Since the [`flutter_secure_storage` package](https://github.com/mogol/flutter_secure_storage) does not currently support desktop, the app does not advance beyond the login screen, although authentication functions correctly.

+### Web

+CORS is currently not enabled on the [unofficial SIS API](https://github.com/ovkulkarni/sis-api).
+As a result, authentication fails, and you will not be able to advance beyond the login page.

 ## Usage